What are kepler’s three laws of planetary motion?

 For circular orbit,from equation (1) and (2) we get,

-What does Kepler’s second law (The law of areas) state?
+Kepler’s second law of planetary motion

 “A line joining any planet to the sun sweeps out equal areas in equal times.”